 - Angel Tree and Toys for Tots – The Angel Tree program begins planning in late summer and kicks into high gear around October.
 We need volunteers to help sign up qualified recipients, and as the big event approaches volunteers pick up angel toys from the churches and businesses that have collected them.

 The big distribution day requires LOTS of volunteers to sort the toys, restock tables, and help people out to their cars.

 - Admin and Facility – Providing a home for all these programs is no small task.
 Volunteers do much of the office work – meeting with clients, filing papers, assembling statistics.
 Volunteers also do most of the cleaning and basic repairs.
 If you enjoy working behind the scenes, or have a special skill in building maintenance, we sincerely need your help!

-We welcome individuals and especially welcome groups like community service organizations and high school student groups that want to undertake projects as a team.
+We welcome individuals and especially welcome groups that want to undertake projects as a team.
 If you have people who want to make a difference in the community, we have opportunities to do so!